ritual-net/infernet-monorepo/infernet_services/services/ezkl_proof_service/README.md

 # Launching a Deployment

-With an image built, you can deploy a minimal deployment of your service along with an Infernet node by running: using the Makefile in the repo root directory as follows:
+With an image built, you can deploy the service along with an Infernet node by running (from the root directory):
 (this expects artifacts to be from local disk)
 ```bash
 make deploy-node service=ezkl_proof_service env='{\"EZKL_PROOF_MODEL_SOURCE\": 0}'